Table of Contents

 By setting transit times, your customers can better understand which shipping speed is most relevant to them.
 While some shoppers may opt for a cheaper, but slower shipping option, some customers may be willing to pay more to get their products in less time.
 Giving customers various shipping options at checkout can reduce cart abandonment and increase customer satisfaction.

 A shipping profile is a set of rules for specific products and locations.
 Within Shopify you’re able to create a default shipping profile or customise it for your needs.

 Creating shipping profiles helps you charge accurate shipping rates through shipping rules.
 By adding products to a shipping profile, you can choose the products’ shipping zones and shipping rates.
 For example, if a product is being shipped to an area outside of the continental U.S., like Alaska or Hawaii, you can set the shipping cost to higher.

-Shopify partners with top couriers to ship orders.
-Currently Shopify utilises USPS, DHL, UPS and Canada Post.
-When using these couriers you’ll only charge your customer the exact cost of shipping for their item.
+Shopify partners with top carriers to ship orders.
+Currently Shopify utilizes USPS, DHL, UPS and Canada Post.
+When using these carriers you’ll only charge your customer the exact cost of shipping for their item.